keyestudio/KS4050-Micro-bit-/docs/MicroPython/MU_development_environment.md

 ## 4.4 Import Library on MU

-⚠️ **Note:** Before importing a library file, you need to upload a .py code to the micro:bit board (empty code is also acceptable).
+⚠️ **Note:** Before importing a library file, you need to upload a .py code (empty code is also acceptable) to the micro:bit board .
 Here, we import an empty code.

+1\.
 Connect the micro:bit board to the computer via a micro USB cable, open the Mu editor, click “**New**” to create a .py code(empty), and then click the “**Flash**” to upload the empty code to the board.

 ![Img](./media/A252.png)